Skip to content

 ParameterWhat It ControlsTypical Values

-max_new_tokensThe maximum lenght of the LLM’s outputUse 50–500 tokens for summaries.
+max_new_tokensThe maximum length of the LLM’s outputUse 50–500 tokens for summaries.
 (1 token is about 0.75 English words)

 temperatureCreativity.
 Low values make it focused, while high values come with more unpredictability- 0.1–0.3: Focused, deterministic (good for summaries)